energyRt/energyRt/README.md

 ### Development status

-The project is in an preparation of the first official release, which includes the documentation and a set of examples (**expected - Nov 2018**).
-Current functionality allows development of multi-regional RES models with trade, time-slices, and variety of technologies, an integration with GIS (via _sp_ and _choropleth_ packages), pivot tables (via _rPivotTable_), authomatic _pdf-reports_ for models and scenarios, analysis of levelized costs of tehcnologies, and other features.
+The current functionality allows development of multi-regional RES models frombasic to well advanced level of complexity, including exogenous or endogenous trade routes (for example, electricity grid), multilevel/nested time-slices, flexible definition of technologies, storages.
+By now, the best way to test the functionality of the package is to check the fully functional examples of the model (see bellow).
+The package documentation is in development.

 ## Installation

 ### Prerequisites

 #### R and RStudio
 Assuming that R is already installed (if not, please download and install from https://www.r-project.org/), we also recommend RStudio (https://www.rstudio.com/), a powerful IDE (Integrated Development Environment) for R. It simplifies usage of R, provides number of features such as reproducible research (integration with Markdown, Sweave), integration with  version control (github, svn).

 #### GAMS or GLPK to solve the model
 The cost-minimising linear programming model (the set of equation for LP problem), emboddied into *energyRt* package requires additional software to solve it.
 Currently *energyRt* model code  is written in *GAMS* and *GLPK*, *Julia* version is in progress, at least one of them is required to solve the model.